dsb92/chatForum/README.md

 # chatForum

 In a terminal:
-- Run 'swift package update' or 'swift build' or 'vapor build' to download swift packages.
+- Run 'vapor build' to download missing swift packages.
 - Run 'vapor swift -y' to generate xcode project.